Collinsville unveils plans for new large-scale commercial development

 Collinsville will soon be home to a new shopping center.

-City staff is eying a plot of land at the intersection of Highway 20 and Highway 75 to develop a large-scale commercial property called the Shoppes at Cooper Ranch.
+City staff is eyeing a plot of land at the intersection of Highway 20 and Highway 75 to develop a large-scale commercial property called the Shoppes at Cooper Ranch.

 The project will offer two 15,600-square-foot facilities for different retail businesses to lease, which comes as part of the community’s ongoing expansion efforts in recent years.